partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 since there is no `PARTITION BY` sub-clause, the entire table are considered as within the same partition and since there is no `ORDER BY` sub-clause, there is no deterministic order for the partition.

-We can turn the final result in the above figure in nested data format:
+We can turn the result in the above figure in a nested data format:
 ```
 <<
  -- Row 1